Yohanan ben Zakkai: Life

-The Talmud notes that he was one of 80 students of Hillel and Shammai, the greatest of whom was Yonatan Ben Uziel.
+The Talmud notes that he was one of 80 students of Hillel and Shammai, the greatest of whom was Jonathan ben Uzziel.
 He showed incredible devotion to Torah study, and the Talmud reports that he never engaged in idle chatter nor walked even 4 cubits without engaging in Torah study.
 The Talmud notes the thoroughness of his study, encompassing all aspects of Torah, including all practical, analytical, and esoteric aspects.

 The Talmud reports that, in the mid-first century, he was particularly active in opposing the interpretations of Jewish law (Halakha) by the Sadducees and produced counter-arguments to their objections to the interpretations of the Pharisees.
 So dedicated was he to opposing the Sadducean view of Jewish law that he prevented the Jewish high priest of his time, a Sadducee, from following the Sadducaic interpretation of the Red Heifer ritual.

 His home at this time was in Arraba, a village in the Galilee, where he spent eighteen years.
 Although living among them, he found the attitude of Galileans to be objectionable, allegedly exclaiming that they hated the Torah and would therefore "fall into the hands of robbers."
 During the outbreak of hostilities, he settled in Jerusalem.